 Let’s start with a quick explanation of the difference between a cortado and a latte:

 The major difference between a cortado and a latte is the composition.
 While the cortado is a more balanced drink that has an even ratio between steamed milk and espresso, a latte might have a milk-to-coffee ratio that’s as high as 6:1.
 Also, lattes often have that extra pinch of cocoa dust or chocolate for sweetness.

 Cortados, by contrast, are a much more even blend of espresso coffee and milk, and that’s how it tastes (assuming you haven’t added flavoring).

 Finally, while lattes are famous for their foam, with some latte foam art becoming an Instagram-flavored form of artistic expression unto itself, foam is hardly if at all present in cortados.

 What is a Cortado?

 The cortado is a Spanish coffee drink that gets its name from the Spanish verb “cortar,” which means “to cut.”
 This is because the addition of steamed milk to the cortado helps it “cut through” the acidity of the espresso.

 You may know it by some other names as well.
 In France, the drink is called a noisette, the French word for “hazelnut” which kind of matches its color.
-Cuba calls it a cordito, with mixers sometimes adding a bit of condensed milk.
+Cuba calls it a cordito (distinct from a colada), with mixers sometimes adding a bit of condensed milk.
 In some West Coast coffee hotspots it’s called a Gibraltar—again harkening back to the drink’s Spanish roots.

 Whatever the name might be, what’s in the drink that makes it so special is its percolating caffeinated goodness.
 In this case, that means a double shot of espresso, and one to two ounces of steamed milk.
 This is then served in a cortado glass, which is basically a glass tumbler—also called a Gibraltar glass by some, yet another reason for that alternative name.